boycce/monastery/docs/manager/index.md

 Monastery constructor, same as the [monk constructor](https://automattic.github.io/monk/docs/manager/).

-*Dates are unix timestamps in seconds, you change this to milliseconds via the [manager configurations](./manager).
-We hope to support other string based timestamp variations soon..*

 ### Arguments

 1. `uri` *(string\|array)*: A [mongo connection string URI](https://docs.mongodb.com/manual/reference/connection-string/).
 Replica sets can be an array or comma separated.